 Protect Children From Poverty.
-Before COVID struck, 25% of families were earning too little to cover the basics of raising and caring for their children, according to the 2019 Children First report, Underwater: What's Sinking Families in Montgomery County.49 In the midst of COVID, the United Way of Pennsylvania surveyed families and found that 64% of families who were struggling to secure basic needs, housing expenses were among their biggest concerns.50 To make matters worse, families also faced the economic shock of the pandemic, causing inflation to jump by over 11% between February 2020 and February 2022.51 Today, nearly 22% of Montgomery County homeowners and 43% of renters spend 30% or more of their income on housing.52
+Before COVID struck, four in ten families were earning too little to cover the basics of raising and caring for their children, according to the 2019 Children First report, Underwater: What's Sinking Families in Chester County.47 In the midst of COVID, the United Way of Pennsylvania surveyed families and found that 64% of families who were struggling to secure basic needs, housing expenses were among their biggest concerns.48 To make matters worse, families also faced the economic shock of the pandemic, causing inflation to jump by over 11% between February 2020 and February 2022.49 Today, one in five (21%) of Chester County homeowners and (43% of renters spend 30% or more of their income on housing.50

 Without question, parents earning less than the median wage have far less purchasing power.
-That is why the federal Child Tax Credit, lifting nearly 2,000 Montgomery County children out of poverty, was crucial in enabling families with limited incomes to meet more of their immediate household expenses.53
+That is why the federal Child Tax Credit, lifting hundreds of Chester County children out of poverty, was crucial in enabling families with limited incomes to meet more of their immediate household expenses.51

-Recommendation: To sustain the reduced levels of child poverty achieved during the pandemic, citizens of Montgomery County and every elected leader at the state and local level must push their federal lawmakers to reenact the expanded Child Tax Credit.
+Recommendation: To sustain the reduced levels of child poverty achieved during the pandemic, citizens of Chester County and every elected leader at the state and local level must push their federal lawmakers to reenact the expanded Child Care Tax Credit.

-Curb the Impact of Inflation on Families by Making Child Care More Affordable.
+Curb the Impact of Inflation on Families by Making Child Care More Affordable

-The child care crisis is directly affecting the economic stability and growth of Montgomery County.
-As of December 2021, an estimated 32,000 jobs were unfilled in the county.54 Even if parents want to take these jobs, there simply isn't enough child care capacity to enable them to do so.
+The child care crisis is directly affecting the economic stability and growth of Chester County.
+As of December 2021, an estimated 20,000 jobs were unfilled in the county.52 Even if parents want to take these jobs, there simply isn't enough child care capacity to enable them to do so.